roderickjackson-bradley/socket_io_app/work/w10/d2/03-intro-to-jsx.md

 - Returned from a function
 - console.log'd out, etc.

-For example, here's another way to define a **Class Component** that returns different JSX depending upon the value of `this.props.user`:
+For example, here's a component that returns different JSX depending upon the value of `props.user`:

 ```js
 const Greeting = (props) => {